gfcwfzkm/PIF-Image-Format/README.md

 Either the compression used on the image format (png/jpg) makes it slow to display the image, but it's at least fast to read due to the small size.
 Or the format looked like it was from the late 80s with various extensions bodged into it, resulting into large sizes and oddities to handle (image building from the bottom upwards, for example).

 With PIF I am trying to address both issues at once: A image format that is easy to implement and process on weak hardware, while offering smaller sizes.
 This is achived by a very basic image and file header that is easy to read, a simple RLE compression to reduce size as well as more color options for the pixel when less colors are required.
+(Plus it gives me a fun project and something to invest my freetime into.)

 ## Comparison
 If the File Format is compared against bitmap, one can see that the image size reduces heavily specially at lower color densities, which are not unlikely to encounter with many displays used at embedded systems.